 On top of this, although the adoption of new technology to improve the user experience often results in increased costs, the new solutions enabled by the Blockchain can significantly reduce costs.

-Indeed, the level of trust and optimisation provided by the blockchain allows for cost optimisation.
-It is no longer necessary to carry out a second check on a doubtful customer file by cross-checking information to verify compliance.
-The authenticity guaranteed by the blockchain makes it possible to quickly identify cases of fraud and easily protect against them.
+Indeed, because the level of trust provided by the blockchain makes it unnecessary to carry out a second check on a doubtful customer file and because the authenticity guaranteed by the blockchain makes it possible to identify cases of fraud quickly and to guard against them easily, the burden of KYC/KYB procedures is significantly reduced.

-While financial institutions alone spend 50 million dollars per year on managing KYC/KYB procedures, and the number of control operations carried out online continues to grow, cost rationalisation is now one of the keys to enabling any company to fully scale in the digital age.
+With financial institutions alone spending $50 million a year on KYC/KYB procedures, and the number of control operations carried out online growing, the cost rationalisation offered by the Blockchain appears to be one of the keys to enabling any company to fully scale in the digital age.

 Far from being a superficial innovation, the Blockchain is now delivering all its promises when applied to concrete cases such as KYC/KYB procedures.
 To find out more about the solutions available to your company, make an appointment with our team of experts!